ethersphere/swarm-guide/contents/architecture.rst

 Each chunk is accessed at the address deterministically derived from its content (using the chunk hash).
 The references of data chunks are themselves packaged into a chunk which in turn has its own hash.
 In this way the content gets mapped into a merkle tree.
 This hierarchical swarm hash construct allows for merkle proofs for chunks within a piece of content, thus providing swarm with integrity protected random access into (large) files (allowing for instance skipping safely in a streaming video or looking up a key in a database file).

-Swarm implements a :dfn:`strictly content addressed distributed hash table` (DHT).
-Here 'strictly content addressed' means that the node(s) closest to the address of a chunk do not only serve information about the content but actually host the data.
-(Note that although it is part of the protocol, we cannot have any sort of guarantee that it will be preserved.
-This is a caveat worth stating again: no guarantee of permanence and persistence).
-In other words, in order to retrieve a piece of content (as part of a larger collection/document until storage insurance is implemented) a chunk must reach its destination from the uploader to the storer when storing/uploading and must also be served back to a requester when retrieving/downloading.
+Swarm implements a :dfn:`distributed preimage archive`, which is essentially a specific type of content addressed distributed hash table, where the node(s) closest to the address of a chunk do not only serve information about the content but actually host the data.

 The viability of both hinges on the assumption that any node (uploader/requester) can 'reach' any other node (storer).
-This assumption is guaranteed with a special :dfn:`network topology` (called :dfn:`kademlia`), which guarantees a maximum time for lookups logarithmic in the network size.
+This assumption is guaranteed with a special :dfn:`network topology` (called :dfn:`kademlia`), which guarantees the existence as well a maximum number of forwarding hops logarithmic in network size.

 .. note:: There is no such thing as delete/remove in Swarm.
 Once data is uploaded there is no way to revoke it.